ZiCog/HomeSpun/README.md

 HomeSpun
 ========

-Spin language compiler in C#
+HomeSpun is a compiler for the Spin language as used on the Propeller micro-controller from Parallax Inc.

+Author: Michael Park.